-A. National Office.
-The National Office of Job Corps will be responsible for:

-- establishing overall policy regarding the weight structure for the CTT Report Card each program year; and - administering the National Office appeals process for programs subject to closure/slot reduction.

-B. Regional Offices.
-Regional Offices will be responsible for:

-- monitoring the performance of all CTT programs monthly, including NTC programs, using the CTT Report Card and information gathered from center visits, reviews, etc.; - administering the Regional Office appeals process and, as justified, placing programs on probation; - assisting in the development, implementation, and monitoring of PIPs for all programs in Grade D and, as determined by the Regional Office, those in low Grade C; - participating in the National Office-administered appeals process; and - developing, as needed, CTT change recommendations and related CTT modernization plans in cooperation with centers, Industry Councils and, as applicable, NTCs.

-C. Job Corps Centers.
-Job Corps centers will be responsible for:
+- A. National Office.
+The Office of Job Corps will be responsible for: - Establishing overall policy regarding the weight structure for the CTT Report Card each program year; and - Administering the National Office appeals process for programs subject to closure/slot reduction. - Reviewing the development, implementation, and monitoring of CTT-PIPs for all programs in Grade D and, as determined by the Regional Office, those in low Grade C; - B. Regional Offices.
+Regional Offices will be responsible for: - Monitoring the performance of all CTT programs monthly, including NTC programs, using the CTT Report Card and information gathered from center visits, reviews, etc.; - Administering the Regional Office appeals process and, as justified, placing programs on probation; - Assisting in the development, implementation, and monitoring of CTT-PIPs for all programs in Grade D and, as determined by the Regional Office, those in low Grade C; - Participating in the National Office-administered appeals process; and - Developing, as needed, CTT change recommendations and related CTT modernization plans in cooperation with centers, Industry Councils and, as applicable, NTCs. - C. Job Corps Centers.
+Job Corps centers will be responsible for: - Ensuring, in cooperation with Industry Councils, the most meaningful and productive trade-mix using relevant local labor market supply and demand data and other economic information; - Coordinating closely with Industry Councils and, as applicable, NTCs, to regularly monitor and improve CTT program performance, based on data contained in the monthly Report Card; - Participating, as applicable, in the Regional Office-administered and/or National Office-administered Appeals Process;

-- ensuring, in cooperation with Industry Councils, the most meaningful and productive trade-mix using relevant local labor market supply and demand data and other economic information; - coordinating closely with Industry Councils and, as applicable, NTCs, to regularly monitor and improve CTT program performance, based on data contained in the monthly Report Card; - participating, as applicable, in the Regional Office-administered and/or National Office-administered Appeals Process; - providing staff training, monitoring performance regularly, and working with Regional Office staff and, as applicable, NTC staff, to develop, implement, and monitor PIPs; and
+- Providing staff training, monitoring performance regularly, and working with Regional Office staff and, as applicable, NTC staff, to develop, implement, and monitor CTT-PIPs; and - Initiating organizational, operational, and other changes that help achieve longterm job retention and economic self-sufficiency for students/graduates.

-- initiating organizational, operational, and other changes that help achieve longterm job retention and economic self-sufficiency for students/graduates. - D. National Training Contractors (NTCs).
-NTCs, working closely with the NTC Contracting Officer Representative (COR) and center staff, will be responsible for: - coordinating with Regional Office staff, operators, and center staff to implement the new CTT Report Card; - initiating organizational, operational, and other changes that increase and improve long-term job retention and economic self-sufficiency for students/graduates; - participating in the Regional Office-administered and/or National Office-administered Appeals Process, as applicable; and - providing NTC staff training, monitoring NTC performance frequently, and working with Regional Office and center staff to develop, implement, and regularly monitor PIPs for NTC programs. - E. Job Corps Data Center (JCDC).
+D. National Training Contractors (NTCs).
+NTCs, working closely with the NTC

+Contracting Officer Representative (COR) and center staff, will be responsible for:

+- coordinating with Regional Office staff, operators, and center staff to implement the new CTT Report Card; - initiating organizational, operational, and other changes that increase and improve long-term job retention and economic self-sufficiency for students/graduates; - participating in the Regional Office-administered and/or National Officeadministered Appeals Process, as applicable; and - providing NTC staff training, monitoring NTC performance frequently, and working with Regional Office and center staff to develop, implement, and regularly monitor CTT-PIPs for NTC programs. - E. Job Corps Data Center (JCDC).
 JCDC is responsible for ensuring that the CTT Report Card and other reports are issued in accordance with the target release dates.
 JCDC coordinates specifications of the CTT Report Card report with National Office staff and ensures that the data generated in the reports accurately reflect the policy and programming design.
 JCDC provides Help Desk services regarding CTT program data, including NTC data, reporting and oversight of CIS and CTS, Help Desk services to the National Office of Job Corps and Regional Offices regarding CTT program data and reporting, and training and services to the regions on CIS and CTS.